 Kent Gregory played D-I baseball at the University of Denver, followed by years of involvement in other areas of the game.
 Kent is in his 13th year as the Co-Director of the Pro-Pitching Showcase.
 He has many years of coaching experience in college summer baseball, during which he has earned two League Championships and two bids to the NBC College World Series.
 During that time his rosters included more than 20 players who went on to play professional baseball.
 Kent has been a long-time hitting instructor and scout for multiple Major League organizations, including the New York Yankees for the past 11 years.

 John Barnes played college baseball at the University of Northern Colorado for 4 years, was named All-Conference and played in the College World Series.
 He has since been inducted in the UNC Hall of Fame.
 He has been coaching for 34 years at both the high school and collegiate levels.
 He coached the Pueblo Chieftains semi-pro college team to 8 consecutive appearances in the NBC Tournament in Wichita, KS-- finishing 4th out of 65 teams one year.
-Several of his former players have gone on to sign professional baseball contracts.
+Several of his former players, including Chase Headley of the New York Yankees, have gone on to sign professional baseball contracts.

 Al Bleser is a veteran of professional baseball since 1984, serving as a territorial scout for the Milwaukee Brewers-- signing three players from Colorado to pro contracts during his tenure with the Brew Crew.
 In 1993, Al joined the Colorado Rockies Player Development Department as a minor league hitting coach and manager at the rookie level.
 While in the Arizona League and Northwest League, Al's teams won the 1997 NWL title in Portland, and led the league in hitting in 1998 & 1999.